Review mapping

 When you start creating a relationship, you have to select a property from the current data set that references another property existing in CluedIn.
 For instance, in the case of SQL tables, this property could be a foreign key that connects two tables.
 The relationship will be established based on the selected property.
 Then, you need to choose the edge mode:

-• Edge – CluedIn creates relationships between the records based on the origin code.
+• Edge – CluedIn creates relationships between the records based on the origin.

 • Strict Edge – CluedIn creates relationships between the records that belong to a specific data set, data source, or data source group.